nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Controller class for Info Panel which holds detailed skill information about a person.
 Shows a list of skills possessed by a person that is created as a ListView.

-The implementation are very similar to its counterpart, hence refer to the [DetailedModule](#detailedmodule) for more information.

 <br>

 ### **Theme**